Movies

 2018 has been a stellar year for movies.
 From the return of the romantic comedy to another golden year in horror, here are the 10 best movies of 2018.

 After what seemed to be an unbeatable year for movies in 2017, along came 2018 to challenge it.
-And unlike last year, 2018 gave us great movies from genres spanning from action like Mission: Impossible — Fallout and Black Panther and gut-busting comedies like Finnish heavy metal comedy Heavy Trip and Game Night to thrillers like Searching and Calibre.
+And unlike last year, 2018 gave us from genres spanning from action like Mission: Impossible — Fallout and Black Panther and gut-busting comedies like Finnish heavy metal comedy Heavy Trip and Game Night to thrillers like Searching and Calibre.

 And 2018 also had its fair share of surprises.
 Paul Feig's dark comedy soap A Simple Favor was an unexpected gem and Netflix's To All the Boys I've Loved Before captured critics and audiences alike with its irresistible charm.